tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - is it possible to be a complete adult without suffering hardship, adversity, or danger?
 - do you think you're a contented man/woman?
 - how do I know when I've found the right place to put down roots?
+- can you remember your parents laughing? what was the cause?

 - what did you find the most rewarding about being parent?